 9. Follow a training plan

 Whether you are a competent runner or a complete novice, following a plan will mean there is a structure to your training and a guide to what sessions would suit at what stages of your training.
 We’ve devised 6 month and 3 month training plans which are specifically designed to ensure that you train for the profile of the Mercer Surrey Half.
-There are 3 available for each duration – beginner, intermediate and advanced.
+There are 4 available for each duration – beginner, intermediate, advanced and elite.
 So choose the one for you and download your free plan.

 10. Think positively